Amsterdam/design-system/packages/css/src/components/top-task-link/README.md

   If you have more Top Task Links, place them in the next row.
   Try to distribute the amount of links on wide windows over rows of 3 or 4 links.
   If this is not possible, leave the last cells of the grid empty.
-- If you have a group of references for which a description is unnecessary or logical, use a [Link List](?path=/docs/react_navigation-link--docs).
+- If you have a group of links for which a description is unnecessary or illogical, use a [Link List](?path=/docs/react_navigation-link--docs).

 ## Relevant WCAG requirements